maryknoop/p8105_midterm_mk4022/p8105_midterm_mk4022.md

     ## # … with 1,209 more rows, and 2 more variables: fhp_size_mm <dbl>,
     ## #   fhp_category <ord>

-Part 2: Briefly describe the data cleaning process and the resulting dataset, identifying key variables based on your understanding of the original scientific report.
-How many participants are included?
-What is the age and gender distribution (a human-readable table may help here)?
+Part 2: The dataset posture\_data is comprised of 9 columns.
+Key variables include eop\_size\_mm, fhp\_size\_mm, age, age\_group, and

-The dataset posture\_data is comprised of 9 columns.
-Key variables include We have 1,219 participants included in the posture\_data dataset.
-The age and gender distribution is
+sex.
+Some variables were converted to ordered factors, and others remained numeric.
+We have 1,219 participants included in the posture\_data dataset.

 ``` r
 agesex_table = posture_data %>%